jingyi106/portfolio/Population_Aging.md

 e.
 Do you have any suggestions for improvement in general?

-## 4. the findings from the interview
+## 4. The findings from the interview:

 ### Persona 1: women who have a birth plan recently

-They are most impressed by the tree plot: reasons for why women don’t want to give births?
+They are most impressed by the tree plot: reasons why women don’t want to give birth?
 They said that they used to have similar concerns.
 As for the call-to-actions, they think they are reasonable.
-To make improvement, they suggested to have some policies related to “Children” in addition to “Adult”, for example, lower the tuition of children, especially in developing countries to reduce the financial pressure of adults
+To improve, they suggested having some policies related to “Children” in addition to “Adult”, for example, lowering the tuition of children, especially in developing countries to reduce the financial pressure on adults

+### Persona 2: men who have a spouse

+They are most impressed by the comparison between counties with the highest fertility rates and lowest fertility rates because they think it matches the previous visualization to connect population aging with fertility rates.
+They also think the call-to-actions are reasonable.
+From their perspective, having children is the decision made by a family, not a woman.
+In addition, they suggested including immigration policy in the call-to-actions part.

+### Persona3: elderly (65+)

+It’s pretty hard for them to understand some charts such as tree maps, but after explaining, they could understand the main ideas.
+They said that the most significant change is women are less willing to give birth nowadays while 40 years ago, women are much more willing to have children.
+Also, they mentioned that pricing rising is very significant in the past 40 years.

+### Persona4: student majoring in public policy

+They think the call-to-actions are reasonable.
+They also mentioned the immigration policy could be a potential action in addition to improving the willingness of women to have a baby.
+Countries with low fertility rates, they can attract immigrants to address the issue of population aging.

+## 5. Changes to make for the project

+a.
+Reconsider the necessity of the sorted bar charts to rank the top 50 counties with the highest elderly percentage.

+b.
+Consider immigration policy as one potential call-to-actions.
+If possible, do some research

+c.
+Consider some policies related to children in addition to adults that could boost the willingness of people to have children nowadays

+d.
+Narrow down the scope of call-to-actions from the global level to the country level.
+Focus the attention on Europe and North America, because population aging is serious in those regions.

+e.
+Integrate the work into shorthand and add some backgrounds